sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>suitesparse</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A collection of sparse matrix libraries
+Short desc    : A collection of sparse matrix libraries
 URL          : http://faculty.cse.tamu.edu/davis/suitesparse.html
-Лицензия     : (LGPLv2+ or BSD) and LGPLv2+ and GPLv2+
+License      : (LGPLv2+ or BSD) and LGPLv2+ and GPLv2+
-Описание     : suitesparse is a collection of libraries for computations involving sparse
+Descript     : suitesparse is a collection of libraries for computations involving sparse
              : matrices.
 The package includes the following libraries:
              :   AMD                 approximate minimum degree ordering
              :   BTF                 permutation to block triangular form (beta)